hammadtq/dSwaps/README.md

 # dSwaps

 dSwaps is a static dapp suitable for hosting on IPFS.
-The dapp does not use any kind of server and communicates directly with ethereum blockchain.
+The dapp does not use any kind of server and communicates directly with the Ethereum blockchain.

 ## Getting Started
 To start using the app, download or clone it on your computer.
 Run an IPFS daemon, then add dSwaps folder to the IPFS using